swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     var type: FileType { get }
 }

-/// Provides information about a file type.
-This is expressed as a pro-
+/// Provides information about a the type of a file.
+Any future cases will
-/// tocol so that it can be extended without affecting existing plugins.
-/// It provides additional information about the inputs to the plugin. protocol FileType {
+/// use availability annotations to make sure existing plugins still work
+/// until they increase their required tools version. enum FileType {
-    /// True if the file is a source file handled by the Swift compiler. var isSwiftSource: Bool { get }
+    /// A source file of a kind accepted by the Swift compiler.
+Only
+    /// present in Swift target.
+    case swiftSourceFile
-    /// True if the file is a source file handled by the Clang compiler. var isClangSource: Bool { get }
+    /// A source file of a kind accepted by the Clang compiler.
+Only
-    /// True if the file is a resource file. var isResource: Bool { get }
+    /// present in Clang targets.
+    case clangSourceFile
+    /// A resource file of any kind either supported natively by SwiftPM
+    /// or declared as a resource by the target. case resourceFile
-    /// True if the file is one that isn't handled by any built-in rule. var isUnknown: Bool { get }
+    /// A file not covered by any other rule. case unknownFile
 }

 /// A simple representation of a path in the file system.